 2. Comprehensive Data Collection

-Consider a tool that can collect a wide range of data—including performance metrics, logs, traces, and user experience data—from all your backend components.
-It should also be able to correlate various telemetry types, tag resources and match telemetry to corresponding infrastructure—e.g. correlating performance metrics to availability zones—to provide DevOps teams with a holistic view and allow for swift detection of the specific service causing performance issues.
+Consider a tool that collects diverse data—performance metrics, logs, traces, and user experience data—from all backend components.
+It should correlate telemetry types and match telemetry to corresponding infrastructure for a holistic view, enabling swift detection of performance issues.

 3. Real-time Monitoring and Alerting

-The tool should provide real-time insights into CPU usage, disk space, network latency, response times, failed requests, error rates, etc. This includes the ability to detect issues as they occur; for example, the solution must instantly detect and alert on issues such as packet dropping or excessive pod scheduling to allow your engineering teams to proactively address issues, optimize resources, and ensure seamless user experience.
+The tool should offer real-time insights into CPU usage, disk space, network latency, response times, failed requests, error rates, etc., with instant detection and alerting on issues like packet drops or excessive pod scheduling for proactive issue resolution.

 4. Customization and User-friendly Interface